metallb/metallb/website/content/_index.md

 - When using the L2 operating mode, traffic on port 7946 (TCP & UDP, other port can be configured) must be allowed between nodes, as required by
   [memberlist](https://github.com/hashicorp/memberlist).

+## Backward Compatibility

+Previous versions of MetalLB are configurable via a `configmap`.
+However, starting from the version `v0.13.0`, it will be possible to configure it only via CRs.
+A tool to convert old configmaps to CRs is provided TODO: add reference to the conversion instructions.

 ## Usage

 The [concepts]({{% relref "concepts/_index.md" %}}) section will give